larswaechter/schlaumeier/README.md

 ./run.sh
 ```

+Alternatively, you can also run `main.py` directly.

-The script takes a screenshot, extracts each text part and forwards the question to ChatGPT.
+The script starts the ADB server and waits for a device to be connected.
+As decribed above, _schlaumeier_ takes a screenshot, extracts each text part and forwards the question to ChatGPT.
 During execution, you'll see some helpful console output.
-Moreover, the screenshots taken are saved to the [`screenshots`](https://github.com/larswaechter/schlaumeier/tree/main/screenshots) directory.
+Moreover, the screenshots are saved to the [`screenshots`](https://github.com/larswaechter/schlaumeier/tree/main/screenshots) directory.
 They are deleted before each run.

-The answer will be given automatically by the script.
+The answer is automatically entered by the script using a touch event.
 Afterwards, you can press any key to continue.
-In this case, a touch is simulated to go to the next question and the procedure is repeated.
+In this case, another touch is simulated to go to the next question and the procedure is repeated.
 Press `Ctrl+c` to stop the script at any time.

 ## 🔑 License